Jay Caspian Kang: Subsequent work

 Kang joined Vice in June 2016 as civil rights correspondent, appearing on HBO's Vice News Tonight.
 He was nominated for an Emmy Award for a 2016 segment of the show on high school students joining the national anthem protests of police brutality.
 Kang is also a staff writer for The New York Times Magazine.
 Previously he was a founding editor of the ESPN sports and pop-culture blog Grantland, and then served as editor of the science and technology blog Elements at The New Yorker from April to November 2014.

 In the spring of 2020, Kang began co-hosting the podcast Time to Say Goodbye with E. Tammy Kim and Andrew B. Liu.
 Begun during the COVID-19 pandemic to discuss the pandemic in an international context, Time to Say Goodbye expanded to cover past and current events relevant to Asian and Asian American culture, politics, as well as general left-wing politics.

 In 2021, Kang became one of the authors of the newly introduced subscriber-only opinion newsletters of The New York Times.
 Later in the year he published The Loneliest Americans, a part memoir, part reported work on Asian American experience.
-It was named to NPR and Time’s lists of best books of 2021.
+It was named to NPR and Time's lists of best books of 2021.

+In September 2022, ESPN Films announced that production was complete on a 30 for 30 documentary on Michael Chang, directed by Kang.
+The documentary, called American Son, was about Chang's 1989 French Open run and the coinciding Tiananmen Square massacre.
+In May 2023, Kang tweeted that ESPN had postponed the documentary's release to July 2024, pulling it from its world premiere at the 2023 Tribeca Film Festival.
+In a pre-festival roundup, Variety had called the film "an astute, incisive directorial debut" for Kang.